Thermodynamics of the FLRW apparent horizon in Einstein-Gauss-Bonnet gravity: The FLRW spacetime in EGB gravity

-In four dimensions, the GB term is purely topological, so it does not contribute to the dynamics.
+In four dimensions, the GB term is purely topological and, therefore, it does not contribute to the dynamics.
 What distinguishes the EGB gravity is that, even though the action involves higher-order curvature terms, the equations of motion derived from it contain only second-order derivatives of the metric.
-Indeed, by varying the action, one obtains the equations of motion
+Indeed, it can be shown that by varying the action, one obtains the equations of motion

-We will consider the FLRW spacetime, which is determined by the metric \be ds^2 = h_{ab}dx^a dx^b + R^2 d\Omega_{n-1}^{2}\ ,\ \ h_{ab}= {\rm diag}\left(-1,\frac{a^2(t)}{1-kr^2}\right) , \ee where the index $a=0,1$, $d\Omega_{n-1}^{2}$ is the line element of a unit $(n-1)$ dimensional sphere, $k=0,\pm 1$ is the curvature constant, the coordinates $x^a$ are defined as $x^0 = t$ and $x^1 =r$, and we introduce the notation $R=a(t) r$.
+In this wirk, we will consider the FLRW cosmological model, which is described by the metric \be ds^2 = h_{ab}dx^a dx^b + R^2 d\Omega_{n-1}^{2}\ ,\ \ h_{ab}= {\rm diag}\left(-1,\frac{a^2(t)}{1-kr^2}\right) , \ee where the index $a=0,1$, $d\Omega_{n-1}^{2}$ is the line element of a unit $(n-1)$ dimensional sphere, $k=0,\pm 1$ is the curvature constant, the coordinates $x^a$ are defined as $x^0 = t$ and $x^1 =r$, and we introduce the notation $R=a(t) r$.
 Moreover, the gravitational source of the FLRW spacetime is assumed to be determined by the energy-momentum tensor of a perfect fluid

 Then, the EGB field equations for the FLRW metric reduce to the Friedmann equations \cite{cai2005first}

 where $H=\frac{\dot a}{a}$ is the Hubble parameter and ${\alpha} =(n-2)(n-3)\alpha_0$.
 Notice that when $\alpha_0 =0$, the Friedmann equations of general relativity are recovered.
 In this work, we will limit ourselves to the case with no cosmological constant to explore the explicit contribution of the Gauss-Bonnet term.